JunzheGan/casa0018/Assessment/Report/README.md

 ## Declaration of Authorship

-I, AUTHORS NAME HERE, confirm that the work presented in this assessment is my own.
+I, Junzhe Gan, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

-*Digitally Sign by typing your name here*
+*Junzhe Gan*

-ASSESSMENT DATE
+29-April-2021